Bluecoats Drum and Bugle Corps: History

-In 2016, the Bluecoats won first place in World Class Finals, becoming only the tenth corps to be DCI Champions since the competition began in 1972.
-The winning show, "Down Side Up", earned the corps' highest score (at the time) of 97.650 while winning the General Effect and Music captions.
-For 2016, the Bluecoats abandoned their traditional uniforms in favor of a more informal costume designed with the show's near-constant motion in mind; the brass and percussion wore white and the color guard yellow, both with a swirling, sequined blue accent stripe running from the left hand to the shoulder, across the chest, and down the right leg; Bluecoats also became the first corps to win the DCI title while not wearing any type of headgear.
-This trend of non-traditional uniforms has continued since then, and has been emulated by numerous other corps since.
+In 2016, the Bluecoats won first place in World Class Finals, becoming only the 10th corps to be DCI champions since the competition began in 1972.
+The winning show, "Down Side Up", earned the corps' highest score (at the time) of 97.650, while winning the General Effect and Music captions.
+For 2016, the Bluecoats abandoned their traditional uniforms in favor of a more informal costume designed with the show's near-constant motion in mind; the brass and percussion sections wore white and the color guard wore yellow, both with a swirling, sequined blue accent stripe running from the left hand to the shoulder, across the chest, and down the right leg; Bluecoats also became the first corps to win the DCI title while not wearing any type of headgear.
+This trend of nontraditional uniforms has continued since then, and has been emulated by numerous other corps since.

-At the 2019 DCI World Championships, the Bluecoats came second place while scoring the corps' highest ever score of 98.238.
-Post-COVID the activity resumed competitions in 2022 with Bluecoats landing in 2nd place for the third time since 2014.
+At the 2019 DCI World Championships, the Bluecoats came in second place while scoring the corps' highest ever score (at the time) of 98.238.
+Post-COVID, the activity resumed competitions in 2022, with Bluecoats landing in second place for the third time since 2014.
 They also attained medalist standing for the sixth time in seven competition years, a feat to which only one other corps can currently attest.

-Celebrating its 50th Anniversary in 2022, the organization also produced an Alumni Corps that performed at the Drum Corps International semi-finals.
+Celebrating its 50th anniversary in 2022, the organization also produced an Alumni Corps that performed at the DCI semifinals.

+In 2023, the Bluecoats partnered with EN-RICH-MENT, a local nonprofit youth arts organization, to establish the En-Rich-Ment Fine Arts Academy, a permanent home for free arts education in downtown Canton, Ohio.
+The initiative aims to provide underserved youth with access to music, dance, visual arts, and theater programming in a dedicated, community-centered space.

+In 2024, the Bluecoats announced a two-year musical partnership with Son Lux.
+The collaboration included the use of three Son Lux titles in the 2024 competitive Drum Corps International season, and new music composed for use in Summer 2025.

+Most notably in 2024, Bluecoats won their second DCI World Class Championship title, and finished the season undefeated (18–0) for the first time in the corps' history.
+The winning show, "Change Is Everything", earned the corps' new highest score of 98.750, while winning the General Effect caption and Visual and Brass captions for the first time in the corps' history.

+The reigning DCI champions announced their 2025 production "The Observer Effect" on June 28.
+On July 12, 2025, the Bluecoats premiered 'Endlessly', a brand new musical composition by Son Lux.